 Library of Michigan

-Last updated 3/24/2020: The Library of Michigan is closed to the public through April 13, 2020 as directed by Governor Whitmer’s Executive Order 2020-20.
+Last updated 3/22/2021: The Library of Michigan building is closed to the public until further notice.
 Please read below the following changes to the library's services.

-Due dates for borrowed items have been extended to April 30, 2020.
-You may also renew items by logging in to your library account at answercat.org (click on “My Library Record” at the top of the page).
-In either case, you will not be penalized for late returns/overdue materials.
+You may renew items by logging in to your library account at answercat.org (click on "My Library Record" at the top of the page).

 Working or studying from home?
 The Michigan eLibrary has eBooks, research, and study materials available 24/7/365 for every type of learner.
 Check your local public library's website or visit www.mel.org.